-1. Makes it easy to track inventory for every location
+1. Easily track inventory and operations at every location

 Put down the paper and the pen.
-With the right F&B service provider, your team will no longer have to manually track what’s in stock across your locations and place orders ad-hoc.
-From London to Los Angeles, you’ll not only know when the mixed nuts need restocking but you’ll actually see that your provider has taken care of the problem on your behalf.
+With the right corporate food service provider, your team will no longer have to manually track what’s in stock across your locations and place orders ad-hoc.
+From London to Los Angeles, you’ll not only know when the mixed nuts need restocking, but you’ll actually see that your provider has taken care of the problem on your behalf.

-Crafty’s all-in-one dashboard makes it easy to see when it’s time to reorder and automatically triggers new orders when stock gets low, so you’ll never run out of the good stuff.
+Crafty’s technology suite makes it easy to see when it’s time to reorder and automatically triggers new orders when stock gets low, so you’ll never run out of the good stuff.

 “With the client dashboard, all the information I would ever need is right there,” says Danielle Vitale, Workplace Coordinator at Nuro.
 “I know exactly what is going on at each of our offices with inventory, spend, and deliveries.”

 Most vendors make it difficult to manage spending across multiple offices.
-Instead, you're forced to keep up with different invoices and points of contact in a process that can make accounting for your global f&b spending a nightmare.
-Protect your bottom line by partnering with a platform that consolidates billing and allows you to create and manage budgets.
+Instead, you're forced to keep up with different invoices and points of contact in a process that can make accounting for your global food service program a nightmare.
+Protect your bottom line by partnering with a partner like Crafty that consolidates billing and allows you to create and manage budgets.

 Modern tech-enabled providers, like Crafty, will even let you generate payment profiles, allocate and track spend for each location, and run reports across products, sites, and programs.
 Having tools and partners that help you stick with your budget helps you to avoid overspending and will make you a fan favorite of the accounting team.

-Why waste time juggling multiple vendors when you can work with a single reliable one?
-When partnering with a centralized F&B platform and service provider, you’re working with and speaking to one team of experts who are uniquely dialed into your needs.
-Whether you require additional support for an on-site event, want to add a new F&B service like catering, or want to grow your snack program in a new location, the right partner will be able to grow and serve your operations smoothly.
+Why waste time juggling multiple corporate food delivery providers when you can work with a single reliable one?
+When partnering with a centralized food service platform and provider, you’re working with and speaking to one team of experts who are uniquely dialed into your needs.
+Whether you require additional support for an on-site event, want to add a new program like corporate catering, or want to grow your office snack program in a new location, the right partner will be able to grow and serve your operations smoothly.

-With Crafty, NerdWallet was able to consolidate from four vendors down to just one and works with a national team of F&B experts.
-Plus, they enjoy the centralized dashboard that offers transparency into their operations.
+NerdWallet was able to consolidate from four vendors down to just one central partner with Crafty.
+They enjoy working with a national team of office kitchen experts and prefer the centralized dashboard that offers transparency into their operations.

 As Dakota Blakely, Head of Real Estate and Workplace Services at NerdWallet, puts it, “We’ve been promised [transparency] from other vendors before, but Crafty is the only one that has actually delivered.”

 In an environment of job reductions and tightening of the purse strings, it’s more important than ever to be critical about where you put your resources.
-When it comes to F&B, look for a partner that not only helps you alleviate tedious administrative tasks from your lean workplace team, but also offers transparency into where time and money is being spent to ensure a solid return on investment.
+Look for a partner that helps you alleviate tedious administrative tasks from your lean workplace team, while offering transparency.
+See where your time and money is being spent to ensure a solid return on investment.

 Companies using Crafty reduce time spent on administrative tasks by 50% by bringing on our concierge team members and using features like our annual budgeting and reporting.
 They also cut overages by about 3% annually thanks to our Proof of Delivery and Inventory Management tools.

-5. Ensures a positive, cohesive experience across locations
+5. Ensure a positive, cohesive office experience across locations

-As mentioned, one of the biggest challenges of managing a multi-location F&B program is creating a consistent experience regardless of which office an employee works from.
-While large global players like Aramark, Sodexo, and Canteen, promise a standard delivery experience at each location, they significantly under deliver when it comes to providing a standard view into your full program across locations and giving you white-glove service and care.
+One of the biggest challenges of managing a corporate food service program is creating a consistent experience regardless of which office an employee works from.
+While large global players in this space promise a standard delivery experience at each location, they significantly underdeliver when it comes to visibility, scalability, and overall service and care.

 Even more so, these big players don’t offer any sort of employee engagement tools that can draw your team closer to your F&B program and back into the office.

 That’s where Crafty comes in.
-On top of providing the right tech tools, we provide the people and services to bring your F&B vision to life across all locations.
+On top of providing the right tech tools, we provide the people and services to bring your office food service vision to life across all locations.